valpo-acm/valpo-acm-game/README.md

 The top down shooter game that Valpo ACM-W is building together.
 Licensed under the GPLv3

 ## What Works?
-* player moving forward, backward, left, and right
+~~* player moving forward, backward, left, and right~~

-Requirments- 3.9 Python
+Currently there are more things working than not working, a short todo list would be something like this though:

+TODO:

+[ ] - have music running in the background

+[ ] - have enemies rotate their angle while they move to look more natural

+[ ] - have different types of enemies (bosses)

+# Requirments
+* a Python installation (3.9)
-pyyaml
+* pyyaml
+* pygame

+*and* to have Comic Sans installed

 Check Assets